 In connection with the redomestication, certain of our named executive officers agreed to relocate to London, United Kingdom.
 Relocation benefits are customary for expatriate assignments for the Company and other employers in its industry.
-The relocation packages approved are intended to keep the transferred executives "whole" on a total rewards basis, be transparent and the amounts included as compensation are the amounts actually paid by Aon to third parties in connection with the named executive officer's eligible dependents schooling.
+The relocation packages approved are intended to keep the transferred executives "whole" on a total rewards basis, be transparent and equitable and reflect competitive practices and benchmarks of industry counterparts.

-For tax preparation services, the amounts included as compensation are the amounts actually paid by Aon to third parties to assist the named executive officer in preparing his or her tax returns.
-For schooling assistance,
+For schooling assistance, household goods move, tax preparation services and housing related costs, the amounts included as compensation are the amounts actually paid by Aon to third parties in connection with the named executive officer's eligible dependents schooling, to assist the named executive officer in moving his or her household goods in connection with his or her international assignment, to assist the named executive officer in preparing his or her tax returns or in connection with securing housing for the named executive officer and his or her family in London.

-In 2013, the Company provided perquisites related to the relocation as follows:
+In 2014, the Company provided perquisites related to the relocation as follows:

-Name Schooling Assistance (\$) Home Leave Benefits (\$) Household Goods Move (\$) Tax Preparation Services (\$) Housing Related Costs (\$)
+Name Schooling Assistance (\$) Household Goods Move (\$) Tax Preparation Services (\$) Housing Related Costs (\$)

-Gregory C. Case ~
+Gregory C. Case 1

-Christa Davies 69,978 u
+Christa Davies 46,558 26,435 ~

-Stephen P. McGill 28,985
+Stephen P. McGill 1

-Michael J. O'Connor / 1 / 30,710 /
+Peter Lieb 1 44,950 V